 The cryptocurrency industry has several examples of compliance failures that resulted in adverse impacts against specific companies that set them back, put them out of business, and hurt the general cryptocurrency universe in the eyes of regulators altogether.

-Some of the largest players in bitcoin have strived to uphold the importance of compliance in an industry that is still largely seen with a skeptical eye by regulators and mainstream consumers.
+Some of the largest players have strived to uphold the importance of bitcoin compliance in an industry that is still largely seen with a skeptical eye by regulators and mainstream consumers.

 In the United States, the automotive and food services industry have trade associations and regulatory bodies that develop compliance regulations and other best practices that ultimately help legitimize business operations in the eyes of regulators.

 So, too should bitcoin startups begin to form, uphold, and upkeep the compliance rules that are out there – it will help the industry as a whole and legitimize the cryptocurrency space still largely in the shadow of regulatory bodies like the Security and Exchange Commission (SEC).

 It’s clear that bitcoin will eventually become a solid, legitimate industry in the eyes of regulators the same way other industries are.
 Even as federal agencies and regulators have given squeamish nods to the cryptocurrency space, the industry is undoubtedly still young – meaning compliance is needed more than ever.

 Remember when Coinbase was just starting out?
 As the company has grown, it has added more services for its customer base, which has inevitably led the company to develop and embrace regulatory compliance.
 When Coinbase launched its American bitcoin exchange, the company had to begin holding both bitcoin and US dollars.